troessner/articles/2014-11-19-jumping-off-the-pair-programming-bandwagon.markdown

 ### Wrapping it up

-I guess with pair programming it's like with everything in life: Don't make up rules just for the sake of having them and follow them without questioning them.
+I guess with pair programming it's like with everything in life: We shouldn't make up rules just for the sake of having them and follow them without questioning them.

-Use pair programming judiciously - quite often you can achieve the same thing better with pull requests.
+I believe we should use pair programming judiciously - quite often we can achieve the same thing better with pull requests.